 - You were a “new borrower” who didn’t owe outstanding federal student loan balances when you received those loans.

 You also need to be current on your student loan payments when you apply for PAYE.
 Borrowers who are in default do not qualify for income-driven repayment plans.

 How to apply for PAYE

-You can complete an application for PAYE or any other income-driven repayment plan.
+You can complete an application for PAYE or any other income-driven repayment plan on the Education Department’s website.
 There’s no cost to apply, but you may be contacted by private companies that offer to help you with the application process for a fee.